JeffHeck/SchoolDataProject/report_levies.md

 ## Contents
 - Summary
 - Summary table: Levies advertised as replacements to previous levies
-- Summary table: Measures not advertised as replacement levies
+- Summary table: Measures without the words replacement or renewal in their titles
 - Summary chart: Replacement levies in descending order by the percent increase in the levy amounts
 - Summary table: Misleading words used in levy advertisements
 - Example replacement levy advertisement: Quillayute Valley SD